 Key Characters: Slender yellow or tan body with two dark stripes down back from eyes onto tail.

 Similar Species: Cave Salamander, Long-tailed Salamander, Dusky Salamander.
-See Key to Illinois Salamanders for help with identification.
+See Key to Adult and Larval Salamanders of Illinois for help with identification.

 Description: A small (up to 11 cm TL), slender salamander with small black spots between the dark back stripes and on top of head.
 Belly unspotted yellow.
 Tail 61% of TL or less and legs short.
 Costal grooves distinct.
 Nasolabial grooves present and, in breeding male, continue onto elongated cirri on upper lip.
 Three or more costal folds between adpressed limbs.
 Larva slender, with low tail fin and long gill rami, unpigmented throat, and marked on the back with paired light spots that sometimes fuse with narrow midback pale stripe.